oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 ## 4 - Tool side: launch validation

-You can find below required steps to validate a platform originating message, needed only if you're acting as a tool.
+You can find below required steps to validate a platform originating message launch after OIDC flow, needed only if you're acting as a tool.

-### Validate the launch after OIDC flow
+### Validate the launch

-As a tool, you'll receive an HTTP request containing the [LTI resource link launch request message](http://www.imsglobal.org/spec/lti/v1p3#resource-link-launch-request-message).
+As a tool, you'll receive an HTTP request containing the launch message after OIDC flow completion.

 The [ToolLaunchValidator](../../src/Message/Launch/Validator/ToolLaunchValidator.php) can be used for this:
 - it requires a registration repository and a nonce repository implementations [as explained here](../quickstart/interfaces.md)